 A sampling of what recent graduates in geology are doing:

-Maren Mathisen '12 is pursuing a master's degree in geology at the Jackson School of Geosciences at the University of Texas at Austin.
+Maren Mathisen '12 received a master's degree in geology at the Jackson School of Geosciences at the University of Texas at Austin and is working for Statoil, Houston, Texas.

 Jeremy Hoffman '11 is working on a doctorate in glacial geology at Oregon State University.
 He was the first recipient of the American Geophysical Union David E. Lumley Young Scientist Scholarship for Energy and Environmental Science.